gsarmaonline/goiter/testsuite/README.md

 1. Run `go run client.go login`
 2. Open your browser and visit the provided Google OAuth URL
 3. Complete the Google sign-in process
-4. After successful login, you'll be redirected to the frontend
+4. After successful login, you'll be redirected to the frontend with a `token` query parameter in the URL.
-5. Open your browser's Developer Tools (F12)
-6. Navigate to Application/Storage → Cookies
-7. Find the 'session' cookie and copy its value
+5. Copy the value of the `token` parameter.
-8. Paste the session cookie value in the terminal
+6. Paste the token value in the terminal

-### Finding the Session Cookie
+### Finding the JWT Token

 **Chrome/Edge:**
-1. Press F12 to open Developer Tools
-2. Go to "Application" tab
-3. In the left sidebar, expand "Storage" → "Cookies"
-4. Click on your domain
-5. Find the row with "Name" = "session"
+1. After logging in, look at the URL in the address bar.
+2. It should look something like `http://localhost:3000/?token=ey...`
-6. Copy the "Value" column
+3. Copy the entire string after `token=`

 **Firefox:**
-1. Press F12 to open Developer Tools
-2. Go to "Storage" tab
-3. Expand "Cookies" in the left sidebar
-4. Click on your domain
-5. Find the "session" cookie and copy its value
+1. After logging in, look at the URL in the address bar.
+2. It should look something like `http://localhost:3000/?token=ey...`
+3. Copy the entire string after `token=`

 **Safari:**
-1. Press Cmd+Option+I to open Developer Tools
-2. Go to "Storage" tab
-3. Select "Cookies" and your domain
-4. Find the "session" cookie and copy its value
+1. After logging in, look at the URL in the address bar.
+2. It should look something like `http://localhost:3000/?token=ey...`
+3. Copy the entire string after `token=`

 ## Examples